We're here to help!CALL TODAY: 954-568-3636

 Plaintiffs can also recover lost wages from the time they had to spend home from work due to their injuries.
 Additionally, if the plaintiff’s injuries prevent him or her from returning to work at all, the plaintiff may be able to secure compensation for the income he or she would have reasonably expected to earn in the future.
 Finally, plaintiffs can also recover compensation for any property damaged in the accident.

 Texting and driving is never acceptable, no matter who is behind the wheel and how comfortable they are using their phones while driving.
-The Law Offices of David I. Fuchs believe in defending the rights of those who have suffered injuries and losses from the reckless actions of others.
-If a driver was texting behind the wheel and injured you or a loved one in Fort Lauderdale, Florida or the surrounding area, contact the Law Offices of David I. Fuchs to schedule a consultation about your case.
+David I. Fuchs, Injury & Accident Lawyer, P.A. believe in defending the rights of those who have suffered injuries and losses from the reckless actions of others.
+If a driver was texting behind the wheel and injured you or a loved one in Fort Lauderdale, Florida or the surrounding area, contact David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a consultation about your case.